swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 $UserObject.SetInfo()
 ```

-NOTE: To not alert the users the payload should hide its own process window and spawn the normal graphical enviorment.
+NOTE: To not alert the user the payload should hide its own process window and spawn the normal graphical environment.

 #### WriteDACL